Overclocking can run your CPU at its highest speed, and you can enjoy two times more performance from the same CPU.

 2. Check Through Third-party Application

-If you don’t want to use Task Manager, then there are several third-party applications available that can help you determine if your CPU is overclockable or not.
+If you want to avoid using Task Manager, then there are several third-party applications available that can help you determine if your CPU is overclockable or not.
 These applications can provide detailed information about your CPU’s specs and overclocking capabilities.

 Download and install the CPU-Z, then launch it.
 Go to the “CPU” tab and look for the “Maximum TDP.”
 If it is 15 or less, you can’t overclock your CPU.
 TDP is thermal design power, which must be higher for CPUs that can bear overclocking.